GolinkTool/Golink/Example/Go_Example/README.md

 ## Description

-While migrating the project from GoPath to Go Modules, we found that the build process fails **due to mismatched or unresolved dependencies.**
+While migrating the example project from GoPath to Go Modules, we found that the build process fails **due to mismatched or unresolved dependencies.**

 The following error log was produced during the build process: